grp/HNKit/README.md

 ### Apps using HNKit

  - [news:yc](http://newsyc.me/)
- - *Maybe your's next?
+ - *Maybe yours next?
 Submit a pull-request so I can add it!*

 ### License